pruthviraj495/Statsmarketresearch-blogs/1103/Passenger_Vehicle_Wheels_Market.md

-<h1>Passenger Vehicle Wheels Market, Global Outlook and Forecast 2023-2035</h1><br/><p><strong>The global Passenger Vehicle Wheels market was valued at US$ million in 2022 and is projected to reach US$ million by 2035, at a <strong>CAGR</strong> of % during the forecast period.
-The influence of COVID-19 and the Russia-Ukraine War were considered while estimating market sizes.</strong></p>
+<h1>Passenger Vehicle Wheels Market, Global Outlook and Forecast 2023-2035</h1><br/><p>The wheel is a rotating component that bears the load between the tire and the axle.
+It usually consists of two main components, the rim and the spokes.</p>

- <p>A wheel is a circular component that is intended to rotate on an axle bearing.</p>